servicebinding/spec/README.md

 **Temporary Note**
 To ensure a better fit with the specification a few modifications have been proposed to the `ServiceBindingRequest` CRD:
-* A modification to its API group, to be independent from OpenShift. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/364)
+* A modification to its API group, to be independent from OpenShift. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/364))
-* A simplification of its CRD name to `ServiceBinding`. [ref](https://github.com/redhat-developer/service-binding-operator/issues/365)
+* A simplification of its CRD name to `ServiceBinding`. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/365))
-* Renaming `customEnvVar` to `dataMapping`. [ref](https://github.com/redhat-developer/service-binding-operator/issues/356#issuecomment-595943295)
+* Renaming `customEnvVar` to `dataMapping`. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/356#issuecomment-595943295))
-* Allowing for the `application` selector to be omitted, for the cases where another Operator owns the deployment. [ref](https://github.com/redhat-developer/service-binding-operator/issues/296)
+* Allowing for the `application` selector to be omitted, for the cases where another Operator owns the deployment. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/296))
-* Addition of fields such as `serviceAccount` and `subscriptionSecret` that support more advanced binding cases (more below). [ref](https://github.com/redhat-developer/service-binding-operator/issues/355)
+* Addition of fields such as `serviceAccount` and `subscriptionSecret` that support more advanced binding cases. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/355))

 #### RBAC